OCLC-Developer-Network/contentdm2018-iiif/PITCHME.md

 @[21,25](We only want this code to run on our timeline page!)
 @[22-24](For convenience we'll inject the axios library for HTTP requests)

+Note:
+- One of the limitations of custom scripts in the WCT is that we only allow one script to be loaded.
+We want to load many scripts though which is why we've created this ScriptLoader
+- The axios library works on IE11 whereas fetch() does not

 ---
 @title[Creating the IIIF collection manifest]
 ## Creating the collection manifest